nouhoum/ansible-ec2-play/README.md

 ````
 transport=ssh
 ````
-3. Edit `hosts.ini` and set your ec2 instance name(s)
-4. Edit `yaml/config/postfix_selections` to set domains for email
+3. Edit `yaml/config/postfix_selections` to set domains for email
-5. Add the Amazon AWS keys for your EC2 instances to your local `ssh` repository by running the following:
+4. Add the Amazon AWS keys for your EC2 instances to your local `ssh` repository by running the following:
 ````
     ssh-agent && ssh-add ~/path/to/foo.pem
 ````
+5. Edit `hostIds` and enter your ec2 instance id(s), one per line.
+6. Run `bin/makeHostIni` to create or update `hosts.ini`.
+Do this every time you add an ec2 instance id to `hostIds`.
+   You also need to do this each time an AWS EC2 instance is restarted because the IP address will change.

 ## Scripts
 Scripts may contain variables that need to be customized for your specific deployments.